smoge/gxplugins/README.markdown

 GXPlugins
 ==========

-This project contains the core dsp code from the [Guitarix Project](http://guitarix.sourceforge.net/) that is written in the Faust programming language [Faust Programming Language](http://faust.grame.fr/).
+This project contains the core dsp code from the [Guitarix Project](http://guitarix.sourceforge.net/) that is written in the [Faust Programming Language](http://faust.grame.fr/).

 Since it is possible to compile Faust code for several kinds of systems or standalone applications, the GXPlugins project tries to make a SuperCollider DSP Plugins out of each Guitarix effect module.